Louisa Gould: Arrest, trial and death

 In 1944 a letter informing the Germans about Gould sheltering a Russian was intercepted.
 Buriy, whom she called 'Bill', was moved to the house of her sister Ivy Forster.
 In June 1944, the German Geheime Feldpolizei searched her house and found evidence of his stay at Gould's home.
-They found a scrap of paper that had been used as a Christmas gift tag, addressed to Buriy, and a Russian-English dictionary that he had used for practising his English.
-Louisa was arrested on 25 May and Ivy a week later.
+They found a scrap of paper that had been used as a Christmas gift tag, addressed to Buriy, and a Russian–English dictionary that he had used for practising his English.
+Gould was arrested on 25 May and Ivy a week later.
 Buriy managed to avoid capture until the liberation of Jersey.

-Their brother Harold Le Druillenec was later arrested as he had been seen visiting Louisa.
+Their brother Harold Le Druillenec was later arrested as he had been seen visiting Gould.
 All three were convicted.
 Gould was sentenced to two years in prison for harbouring Buriy, and for the possession of a radio which she had kept despite regulations requiring her to hand it in.
-Louisa Gould and her brother Harold were initially jailed in France then sent to Nazi concentration camps.
-Ivy Forster was spared deportation on health grounds after a doctor pretended that she was suffering from tuberculosis; she instead served her prison sentence of five months and fifteen days in Jersey.
+Gould and her brother Harold were initially jailed in France then sent to Nazi concentration camps.
+Ivy was spared deportation on health grounds after a doctor pretended that she was suffering from tuberculosis; she instead served her prison sentence of five months and fifteen days in Jersey.

 Gould was sent to the Ravensbrück concentration camp.
-Louisa Gould was murdered in the gas chamber at Ravensbrück on 13 February 1945, two months before the camp's liberation.
+She was murdered in the gas chamber at Ravensbrück on 13 February 1945, two months before the camp's liberation.

 Harold Le Druillenec was one of only two British survivors of the Bergen-Belsen concentration camp.

 A plaque in St Ouen, Jersey, commemorates Louisa Gould's death.